 A Field Guide to the Birds of Eastern North America was revolutionary for its illustrations and “Peterson System” of field marks and classifications.
 Through five editions over the course of six decades, it sold millions of copies during Roger’s lifetime.
 Roger illustrated and authored or co-authored numerous field guides specific to other geographies, including, A Field Guide to the Birds of Britain and Europe.
 He published field guides for native plants and other books about birds and nature, including Wild America.
 Co-authored with British ornithologist James Fisher, it is a chronicle of their 100-day, 30,000-mile field trip around the United States in search of birds.
 The book features exquisite black and white drawings by Roger — quite distinct from his field guide art and his fine art paintings of birds, they reflect Roger’s expansive capacity as an artist.

-Roger’s field guide inspired many others — by David Allen Sibley, Kenn Kaufmann and Lillian Stokes, to name a very few.
+Roger’s field guide inspired many others — David Allen Sibley, Kenn Kaufman and Lillian Stokes, to name a very few.
 Which field guide is “best” is a hotly-debated topic.
 However, for many, the Peterson guide remains the definitive “bird bible.”
-In fact, the entire Peterson Series of field guides, published by Houghton Mifflin and covering a wide range of plants and animals, is the comprehensive go-to resource for introducing the next generation of nature lovers to the rich diversity of life on the planet.
+In fact, the entire Peterson Series of field guides, currently published by Mariner Books, an imprint of Harper Collins, and covering a wide range of plants and animals, is the comprehensive go-to resource for introducing the next generation of nature lovers to the rich diversity of life on the planet.

 Early in his career, following the publication of his first field guide, Roger worked for the Audubon Society.
 Like many of his time, Roger had been a Junior Audubon Club member, paying an annual dues of a dime.
 For nearly a decade, he served as Audubon’s educational director and art editor of Audubon Magazine.
 For many years following his departure from Audubon, he served on its board of directors and wrote and illustrated a regular column for the magazine, chronicling his world travels and weighing in on the critical conservation issues of his time.
 For instance, Roger was among the first to identify DDT as the cause of the catastrophic collapse in the population of ospreys, bald eagles and other bird species.
 In his testimony before a United States Senate Subcommittee, Roger reported shared that “The side effects of most [DDT] spraying programs go undocumented and more than 100 million birds are probably killed yearly.
 I just could not live without birds, frankly.
 I would hate to live in a lifeless world.”